mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/standard-library.md

 ## Other

-* `CreateAliasTransaction` - create a personal [Alias](https://docs.wavesplatform.com/waves-client/account-management/creating-an-alias.html)
+* `CreateAliasTransaction` - create a personal.
+[Alias](https://docs.wavesplatform.com/waves-client/account-management/creating-an-alias.html)
   | Field | Description | Type |
   | :--- | :--- | :--- |
   | alias | Return an alias name | String |

-* GenesisTransaction -
+* GenesisTransaction
   | Field | Description | Type |
   | :--- | :--- | :--- |
   | amount | Return an initial amount of assets | Long number |
   | recipient | return an address for initial assets placing as address | String |

 * DataTransaction -[Here](https://docs.wavesplatform.com/technical-details/data-transaction.html) you can find more details about Data Transaction.
   | Field | Description | Type |
   | :--- | :--- | :--- |
   | data | Returns the data | List\[DataEntriesType\] |

-* SetScriptTransaction - sets the script which verifies all outgoing transactions.
+* SetScriptTransaction sets the script which verifies all outgoing transactions.
 The set script can be changed by another SetScriptTransaction call unless it's prohibited by a previously set script.
   | Field | Description | Type |
   | :--- | :--- | :--- |
   | script | Returns a script | Option\[ByteVector\] |

-* SponsorFeeTransaction - [Here](https://docs.wavesplatform.com/technical-details/sponsored-fee.html) you can find more details about fee sponsorship.
+* SponsorFeeTransaction [Here](https://docs.wavesplatform.com/technical-details/sponsored-fee.html) you can find more details about fee sponsorship.
   | Field | Description | Type |
   | :--- | :--- | :--- |
   | assetId | Return an asset id | ByteVector |